cshnican/dayous/README.md

 ## Common terminology
 - **No further questions**: use this term to signal the defender that you don't have additional attacks for them (source: lawyers telling the judge they don't have further questionns for the witness).
-- **Moving the field forward / being prosocial**: trying hard to respond to all the incoming attacks and move the cards to the discard pile (otherwise the same cards will be used to attack over and over again).
+- **Moving the field forward / being prosocial**: trying hard to respond to all the incoming attacks and move the cards to the discard pile (otherwise the same cards will be used to attack over and over again; i.e. the field is not going forward).
 - **Eric Martínez**: Aces of non-trump suits.
 - **Dr. Eric Harper Martínez Esq.
 J.D.
 Harvard, Ph.D.
 MIT**: Ace(s) of the trump suit.
 - **Contribution**: the number of cards going to the discard pile after a successful defense.